baidubce/terraform-provider-baiducloud/website/docs/r/vpc.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `route_table_id` - Route table ID created by default on VPC creation.
-* `secondary_cidrs` - Secondary cidr list of the VPC.
-They will not be repeated.

 ## Import